Eldritch Technology

 —Ian Bogost, Alien Phenomenology, or What It’s Like to Be a Thing

-Eldritech is the research art enterprise of Joshua Madara a.k.a. tchnmncr.
-I am an occult technologist and techno-occultist interested in technologies both “high” and “low” that mediate experiences of the ordinarily hidden or invisible worlds that occultism is about.
-I studied industrial electronics and robotics in order to understand how arcane language animates matter and commands spooky action at a distance.
-I work in mixed and multimedia, and although my works feature electronics and computers, I consider them part of the Great Work of all magical Arts and Crafts (ars magica), being especially the reification of spirit via technē.
+ELDRITECH is the artistic enterprise of Joshua Madara a.k.a. tchnmncr.
+I am an occult technologist and techno-occultist interested in technologies both “high” and “low” that mediate magical activities, interactions, and experiences.
+I studied industrial electronics and robotics in order to understand how lightning and arcane language (i.e., electricity and computer code) animate matter and command spooky action at a distance.
+I work in mixed and multimedia, and although my works feature electronics and computers, I consider them part of the Great Work of all magical Arts and Crafts (ars magica), being especially the reification of spirit via techne.
 My basic conceit is that anything, including computers and robots, can be a spiritual as well as creative medium, and a locus of encounters with the bizarre, eerie, grotesque, macabre, numinous, sublime, uncanny, and weird.

 Instead of deducing that we are ‘nothing but’ machines, let us increase the mechanical world to embrace mystery.